Operation Mincemeat (film)

-Operation Mincemeat is a 2021 British war drama film directed by John Madden.
-It is based upon Ben Macintyre's book on the British Operation Mincemeat during the Second World War.
-The film stars Colin Firth, Kelly Macdonald, Matthew Macfadyen, Penelope Wilton, Johnny Flynn and Jason Isaacs.
+Operation Mincemeat, subtitled The True Spy Story that Changed the Course of World War II, is a 2021 war drama film directed by John Madden.
+It is based upon Ben Macintyre's 2010 book, also called Operation Mincemeat, on the British Operation Mincemeat during the Second World War.
+The film stars Colin Firth, Kelly Macdonald, Matthew Macfadyen, James Fleet, Penelope Wilton, Johnny Flynn and Jason Isaacs.
 This was Paul Ritter's final film appearance, and was dedicated to his memory.

-The film had its world premiere at the 2021 British Film Festival in Australia, and was released in the United Kingdom on 15 April 2022 by Warner Bros.
+Operation Mincemeat had its world premiere at the 2021 British Film Festival in Australia, and was released in the United Kingdom on 15 April 2022 by Warner Bros.
 Pictures.
 It was released on Netflix in North American and South American countries on 11 May 2022.
+The film received generally positive reviews from critics and grossed $15.7 million worldwide against a $6.3 million budget.

 Plot

-In 1943, the United Kingdom is deeply entrenched in World War II.
-Lieutenant Commander Ewen Montagu, a Jewish barrister, remains in England while his wife, Iris, and children travel to safety in the United States.
-Montagu takes a hiatus from practising law when he is appointed to the Twenty Committee.
-His loyal secretary, Hester Leggett, comes with him.
+Lieutenant Commander Ewen Montagu, a Jewish barrister, remains in England during World War II while his wife Iris and their children travel to safety in the United States.
+Montagu is appointed to the Twenty Committee and takes his secretary, Hester Leggett, with him.

-British Prime Minister Winston Churchill has promised the United States that the Allies will invade Sicily by July of that year in order to push northward into Europe.
-However, Sicily is considered an obvious target and may be defended by the Wehrmacht.
-Admiral Godfrey informs the Twenty Committee that Britain must trick Nazi Germany into believing the Allies will invade Greece.
-Charles Cholmondeley proposes an operation from the Trout Memo, which would entail a corpse carrying false secrets and washing ashore.
-Despite Godfrey's doubts, he gives Montagu and Cholmondeley permission to plan the operation with Lieutenant Commander Ian Fleming.
+Prime Minister Winston Churchill has promised the US that the Allies will invade Sicily by July of that year.
+Admiral John Godfrey suggests that Britain deceive Nazi Germany into believing the Allies will invade Greece to prevent a heavy Wehrmacht presence on Sicily.
+Charles Cholmondeley proposes an operation from the Trout Memo, which would entail planting false documents on a corpse where German intelligence could find them.
+Montagu and Cholmondeley plan the operation with Lieutenant Commander Ian Fleming.

-Operation Mincemeat sets up an office.
-As planning gets underway, Montagu and Cholmondeley obtain the body of a vagrant named Glyndwr Michael, who died by possible suicidal poisoning.
-The team gives him the false identity of Major William Martin, Royal Marines, complete with a detailed backstory, ID photos, and an engagement.
-A widowed secretary in the office, Jean Leslie, offers a photo of herself to serve as the fake fiancée.
-Cholmondeley has a crush on Jean, but soon realises that Montagu and Jean have romantic feelings for one another.
+The body of a vagrant named Glyndwr Michael, who died by possible suicidal poisoning, is obtained and given the false identity of Major William Martin, Royal Marines, with identification papers revealing a detailed backstory.
+A widowed secretary in the office, Jean Leslie, offers a photo of herself to serve as Martin's fake fiancée, "Pam".
+Theatre tickets, personal bills and a love letter from "Pam" written by Hester are added for verisimilitude.
+Cholmondeley has a crush on Jean, but soon realises that Montagu and Jean share romantic feelings.
 This causes Cholmondeley to grow jealous and occasionally lash out at Montagu.
+Complications ensue when Michael's sister arrives to claim his body, but she is turned away.

-Godfrey suspects Montagu's brother, Ivor, is a spy for Russia.
+Godfrey suspects that Montagu's brother, Ivor, is a spy for the USSR.
 He bribes Cholmondeley to spy on Montagu and, in return, Godfrey will locate and return the remains of Cholmondeley's brother, who was killed in action in Chittagong, Bengal.
 Cholmondeley reluctantly agrees.